nurullah91/gardenbook-frontend/README.md

 7. **Advanced Search and Filter:** Implement search and filtering features that allow users to find relevant gardening content based on category, popularity, and other parameters.
 8. **Admin dashboard** for managing users, posts, payments, and community moderation.

+> [!NOTE]
+>
+> **Unique Feature of this project.**
+>
+> You can create a garden plan for your garden by drag drop and resize the element.
+Also after making your plan you can download your plan as png or pdf format.

 #### Pages:

 - **Login/Registration Page:** Forms for user sign-up and login with secure authentication.